josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 ---

-## ⚖️ 61.
-Training can legitimately be deprioritised
+## 66. ⚖️ Training Can Legitimately Be Deprioritised

-This node should not turn into:
+This node should not become:

-> never cancel an exercise.
+> **never cancel an exercise.**

-There will be circumstances where cancellation or postponement is rational.

-For example:
+Cancellation or postponement may be entirely rational because of:

 - operational deployment;
-- equipment unavailable for good reason;
+- equipment genuinely unavailable;
-- exercise replaced by higher-value activity;
+- replacement by higher-value activity;
 - genuine duplication;
 - validated synthetic substitution;
 - temporary financial triage with credible recovery.